Skip to content

 Your cart is empty

-Crafting a Three-Light Setup for a High Contrast Portrait
+Crafting a Three-Light Setup for a Split Background Portrait

 Envisioning a very “sturdy posture” and “square to camera pose” for the final image, Jeff set a folded, white V-Flat on Caroline’s lap to help as a posing table.